soasme/blackgate/docs/introduction.rst

 You might also want to monitor and register services to your service discovery service.
-Although it's a complicated solution, it still turns out to be a mature solution.
+Although it's a complicated solution, it still turns out to be a mature one.